CeraVe’s new affordable anti-ageing products rival ‘far more expensive’ options

 - 1CeraVe skin renewing peptide creamRead review£292CeraVe skin renewing serum retinolRead review£29

 After more than ten years of testing and reviewing beauty products, I can confidently say I’ve used countless CeraVe formulas – and they consistently surprise me with performance that rivals much pricier skincare.
-The brand’s skin renewing eye cream stood out in particular, leaving my 41-year-old skin calm, comfortable and visibly smoother, which naturally sparked my curiosity about how its latest anti-ageing launches would perform.
+The brand’s skin renewing eye cream was an early standout for me as it visibly soothed and smoothed my 41-year-old skin.
+The results were enough to pique my interest in the brand’s newest anti-ageing releases, prompting me to see whether they could deliver the same impressive performance.

-Developed alongside dermatologists, CeraVe takes a refreshingly straightforward approach to skincare.
-Its formulas are pared back yet purposeful, with transparent ingredient lists and a clear focus on supporting the skin barrier.
-Every product is infused with three essential ceramides, working to lock in moisture while shielding the skin from everyday environmental stressors.
+Created in collaboration with dermatologists, CeraVe champions a no-nonsense approach to skincare.
+The formulations are streamlined but effective, with clearly explained ingredients and a strong emphasis on supporting a healthy skin barrier.
+Each product contains a blend of three essential ceramides, designed to retain hydration and help protect the skin against daily environmental aggressors.

-The latest additions to the range – a retinol serum and a peptide cream – promise to improve firmness and minimise the appearance of fine lines and wrinkles.
-Read on for my honest assessment after putting both formulas through their paces.
+The latest launches – a retinol serum and a peptide cream – are designed to boost firmness while softening the look of fine lines and wrinkles.
+Below, I share my candid verdict after trialling both.

 Read more: 17 best retinol creams and serums, tried and tested by a beauty editor